runrunLauren/orange-puppy-project/README.md

  - run `python scripts/process.py`

 #### Create the machine learning model
-- run 'python scripts/model.py'.
+- run `python scripts/model.py`.
 Make sure to input a name for the model when prompted.

 ### Evaluating pictures
  - By default, images in 'test_set' will be evaluated.